fivetwentysix/ggcrypto/README.md

 ## Terminal Split Screen & Keep Alive

-I suggest using TMUX which can be installed using `sudo apt-get install -y ymux`
+I suggest using TMUX which can be installed using `sudo apt-get install -y tmux`

 To start TMUX: `tmux new`